erbalo/stori-challenge/README.md

 You can terminate and execute the `make app` command as many times as you like, but if the first terminal (`make services`) is destroyed or terminates its process with CTRL+C you will have to start the process again.

+### Make clean ###

+It will only work in the second terminal ("make app") since it needs the first terminal to keep running due to the fact that dynamo is managed by *"docker-compose"* and this command will delete all created resources, only if they've executed the previous steps correctly in any other case will generate an error.